swiftlang/swift-experimental-string-processing/Documentation/Evolution/DelimiterSyntax.md

 In addition to ambiguities listed above, there are also some parsing ambiguities that would require the following language changes:

 - Deprecation of prefix operators containing the `/` character.
-- Potentially parsing `/,` as the start of a regex literal rather than an unapplied operator in an argument list.
+- Parsing `/,` as the start of a regex literal if a closing `/` is found, rather than an unapplied operator in an argument list.
 For example, `fn(/, /)` becomes a regex literal rather than 2 unapplied operator arguments. **TODO: Or do we want to ban it as the starting character?
 Seems like a common regex case**

 <details><summary>Rationale</summary>